 Larnaka (from Birmingham, Leeds Bradford, Luton and Gatwick) and Pafos (from Birmingham and Gatwick).

 Larnaka and Pafos from London Gatwick and most regional airports: Aberdeen, Belfast, Birmingham, Bristol, Cardiff, East Midlands, Glasgow, Leeds/Bradford, Manchester and Newcastle.

 To Larnaka and Pafos from London Gatwick and Stansted plus many UK regional airports: Aberdeen, Belfast, Birmingham, Bristol, Cardiff, Doncaster, East Midlands, Exeter, Glasgow, Leeds/Bradford, Manchester and Newcastle.
 Also from Dublin.

 Luton to Ercan via Istanbul.

-Gatwick or Stansted to Ercan via Istanbul or Antalya.
+Gatwick or Stansted to Ercan via Istanbul.

 Ercan via Istanbul from London Gatwick and Heathrow plus Manchester, Birmingham and Edinburgh.